 The mid-year report shall be prepared as of 30 June (which for Indirect Operations may be as of an earlier date, if this is the latest available information to the Implementing Partner) and provided to the Commission by the 15 September of each year following the Effective Date.

 Operational Reports shall include information related to the assessment of the Key Performance Indicators (“KPI”) and Key Monitoring Indicators (“KMI”), in particular the indicators laid down in Annex III of the InvestEU Regulation.
 The Implementing Partner shall use in its reporting the methodology regarding KPI and KMI adopted by the Steering Board.
-The KPI and KMI reporting will be based on the information available to the Implementing Partner at the time of approval by the Implementing Partner.
-Where relevant, their final value will be based on amounts as calculated in the project completion report in accordance with the Implementing Partner’s rules, policies and procedures for Operations that have been completed and for which a completion report has been finalized (which for Indirect Operations shall be based on amounts reported by Financial Intermediaries to the Implementing Partner).
+The KPI and KMI reporting shall be based on the information available to the Implementing Partner at the time of approval by the Implementing Partner.
+Where relevant, their final value shall be based on amounts as calculated in the project completion report in accordance with the Implementing Partner’s rules, policies and procedures for Operations that have been completed and for which a completion report has been finalized (which for Indirect Operations shall be based on amounts reported by Financial Intermediaries to the Implementing Partner).

 The Commission and the Implementing Partner agree to explore options for streamlining of the Operational Reports which would apply from the end of the Signature Period.